ShawnStrasser/atspm-report/README.md

 - The "Region" column should match the region names from your signals data
 - Use "All Regions" to specify recipients for the consolidated report
 - Multiple email addresses can be specified for each region

+Set `delete_sent_emails` to `true` in `config.json` if you want Outlook to delete the automated emails from the Sent Items folder immediately after delivery.

 ## Usage